Skip to main content Go to Site Map

 I would like to welcome you to the MA Photography course at Arts University Bournemouth.

-Through the advanced study of Photography you will link your practice with theory and develop an understanding of what it means to be a professional in the field.
-Through lectures, seminars and group discussions you will explore photography and what it means to you.
+Through the advanced study of Photography you'll link your practice with theory and develop an understanding of what it means to be a professional in the field.
+Through lectures, seminars and group discussions you'll explore photography and what it means to you.

-We are proud of our community of photography students at AUB and as an MA student you will engage with and work alongside this community.
+We're proud of our community of photography students at AUB and as an MA student you'll engage with and work alongside this community.

 Before you join us